GTAmodding/gta3script-specs/SPECIFICATION.md

 The REPEAT statement executes a set of statements until a counter variable reaches a threshold.

 The counter variable is set to zero and the statements are executed.
 After the statements are executed, and none of them resulted in a jump out of the block, the variable is incremented and if it compares less than the threshold, control is transfered back to the set of statements.
+Otherwise, it leaves the block.

 The statements are always executed at least once.